CCBDA-UPC/Cloud-Computing-QuickStart/Phyton-Development-Environment-Quick-Start.md

 <a name="managing"/>
 ## Managing environments

+### Create environments
 As  We mentioned before, conda can be used to create environments to isolate a project.
 To create an environment, we can use `conda create -n env_name list of packages`.
 Here `-n env_name` sets the name of your environment and `list of packages` is the list of packages you want installed in the environment.
 For example, to create an environment named `my_env` and install `numpy` in it, we need to type `conda create -n my_env numpy`.

 A very important point is that when creating an environment, we can specify which **version of Python to install** in the environment.
 This is useful when we are working with code in both Python 2.x and Python 3.x.
 To create an environment with a specific Python version we can type `conda create -n my_py3_env python=3` or `conda create -n my_py2_env python=2`.
 These commands will install the most recent version of Python 3 and 2, respectively.
 To install a specific version, use `conda create -n py python=3.6` for Python 3.6.

+### Activate environments
+Once we have an environment created, we can use `source activate my_env` to enter it on OSX or Linux (on Windows use `activate my_env`).

+When we are in the environment, we will see the environment name in the terminal prompt between brakets.
+Something like `(my_env) ~ $`.
+The environment has only a few packages installed by default, plus the ones you installed when creating it.
+You can check this out with conda list.
+Installing packages in the environment is the same as before, use `conda install package_name`.
+Only this time, the specific packages you install will only be available when you're in the environment.

+### Deactivate environments
+To leave the environment, type source deactivate (on OSX/Linux).
+On Windows, use deactivate.ç

+### Listing environments
+You can use `conda env list` to list out all the environments you've created.

+### Removing environments
+If there are environments you don't use anymore, you can use `conda env remove -n env_name` to remove the specified environment.

+For more detailed information about conda you can read the [conda documentation](https://conda.io/docs/using/index.html)  and how it fits in the Python ecosystem you can read [this article](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/).
 -----

 -----